 Isaac, you’ve had an incredible start to your professional Boxing career, but what made you get into the sport?
 My Mum brought me to Miguel’s boxing gym in London as there was a lot of gang violence where I was growing up.
 My Cousin got stabbed just after he passed his GCSEs and it really hurt my family a lot.
 My Uncle Ted Bami mentioned to me about getting into Boxing to my Mum and as soon as I saw those bags and the ring and sweat dripping off the walls, I never looked back.

 Who were your Boxing heroes growing up?
 It was always the humble soft- peaking technical fighters that caught my eye.
 Like Marvin Hagler, Mike McCallum, Bernard Hopkins and Andre Ward.
 I loved how they adapted to everything and anything thrown at them.

-A lot has been made of the very ‘peaceful’ build up to the Joshua V Klitschko fight, do you think it’s refreshing to see this kind of respect before a fight or do you prefer to see a bit of a war between opponents?
+A lot was made of the very ‘peaceful’ build up to the Joshua V Klitschko fight last year, do you think it’s refreshing to see this kind of respect before a fight or do you prefer to see a bit of a war between opponents?
 Definitely, I love it.
 That’s the type of approach I have to boxing.
 No talking, jut let your performances talk for you.
 It’s good to see athletes that respect the game and put it into a good light by showing that kind of professionalism